-The digital NIST thermometer is recalibrated every five years (choose based on thermometer type or insert your own frequency) (unless thermometer has been exposed to temperature extremes or apparent separation of internal liquid) by an approved outside service and the provided certificate of traceability is kept on file.
-The NIST thermometer(s) have increments of 1 degree (0.5 degree or less increments are required for drinking water microbiological laboratories), and have ranges applicable to method and certification requirements.
+The digital NIST thermometer is recalibrated every one year (unless thermometer has been exposed to temperature extremes or apparent separation of internal liquid) by an approved outside service and the provided certificate of traceability is kept on file.
+The NIST thermometer(s) have increments of 1 degree and have ranges applicable to method and certification requirements.
 The NIST traceable thermometer is used for no other purpose than to calibrate other thermometers.

 All of this information is documented in logbooks.
-Monitoring method-specific temperatures, including heating blocks, water baths, and ovens, is documented in method-specific logbooks.
-More information on this subject can be found in the SOP No. WS-QA-0016, "Thermometer Calibration."
+Monitoring method-specific temperatures, including incubators, heating blocks, water baths, and ovens, is documented in method-specific logbooks.
+More information on this subject can be found in the SOP SF-QA-1305.